dominiquedevriese/ghc-proposals/proposals/0042-dictionary-applications.rst

   >> nub ["abc", "def", "aBc", "abc"]
   ["abc", "def", "aBc"]

+However, often we want to use such a function with a non-standard notion of equality.
+For example, we may want to use a case-insensitive notion of equality when applying ``nub`` on the list ``["abc", "def", "aBc", "abc"]``.

 Workaround: -By variants
 ````````````````````````

-However, often we want to use such a function with a non-standard notion of equality.
-In this case, we can use an alternative function offered by the Prelude:
+A first workaround is to use an alternative function offered by the Prelude:

 ::